Sanctuary Garden

 When the system comes online.

-When you stop abandoning yourself
+When we stop abandoning ourselves

 and choose alignment instead.